module [switches] [sub-command [sub-command-args]]

 Text viewer for use to paginate message output if error output stream is attached to a terminal.
 The value of this variable is composed of a pager command name or path eventually followed by command-line options.

-Paging command and options is defined for Modules in the following order of preference: MODULES_PAGER environment variable, then PAGER and then the default set in modulecmd.tcl script configuration.
-Which means MODULES_PAGER overrides PAGER which in turns overrides default configuration.
+Paging command and options are defined for Modules in the following order of preference: MODULES_PAGER environment variable, then the default set in modulecmd.tcl script configuration.
+Which means MODULES_PAGER overrides default configuration.

 If MODULES_PAGER variable is set to an empty string or to the value cat, pager will not be launched.